 When they start to go golden and slightly hard at the edges, they are usually ready to come out.
 The flapjacks will feel soft to the touch, don’t worry, they will harden up as they cool down.

-I like to cut them up when they are still warm and in the tin.
+Cut them up when they are still warm and in the tin.
 As the flapjacks start to cool down they will harden up, making them more tricky to cut up.

 Leave the flapjacks to cool before taking them out of the baking tin – if you try and take them out too early they might crumble.
 If they start to fall apart when you remove them from the baking tin leave them to cool down for a little longer.